adaltas/ece-devops-2020-fall/LABS.md

 Creating a well structured and documented project.

-**Comments:**

-1. In the next labs this project will be upgraded to a simple UserAPI application with CRUD user operations, little API and Redis storage
-2. I made my choice to include Redis for following reasons:
-    - It will be useful to represent in practice different types of tests (unit, API, integration) and Container Orchestration with 2 containers
-    - It is super easy to learn and apply (3 lines of code + understand redis-cli)

 ## Module 2: Source control and supporting platforms

 1. Manipulate a git repo with the existing project (create repo on GitLab or GitHub, branches, tags, merging, rebase and so on)